alvarezp/getbymail/README.md

 Working:

-It reads the subject of the message and search for two parameters, the first is the command and the seccond is the URL
+It reads the subject of the message and search for two parameters, the first is the command and the seccond is the URL.

  -Commands: